Transfer Money/Shares - Frequently Asked Questions

-A: Only eligible accounts are listed.
+Only accounts eligible for on-line transactions are listed.
 Restrictions on moving money to or from an account may apply.
-IRA contribution limits vary.

 A: Go to the Bank Information page and select Add a New Bank for each of the accounts you want to set up EFT or wire transfer capability.
 All you need to set up an EFT is your bank account number and bank routing number located at the bottom of one of your checks.
 You will need to check with your bank for wire transfer instruction details.

 A: You can make changes to your bank information from the Bank Information page.
 For wire transfers, you can update your bank account number and recipient information; for EFTs, you will need to delete the current bank information and re-add the bank with the new information.
 As always, you can add an entirely new bank by selecting the Add a New Bank link.

 A: EFT deposits are generally processed within 4 business days after you submit the request.
 EFT transfers to your bank are delivered within 1 to 2 business days, if received by 4 p.m.
 ET and are subject to the receiving bank's policies regarding fees and availability.

 Wire transfers are delivered on the same business day, if received by 4 p.m.
 ET, and are subject to the receiving bank's policies regarding fees and availability.

 EFT and wire transfers from mutual fund accounts require an additional 1 to 2 business days.

 If you choose to receive a check rather than use an electronic or wire transfer method, you'll need to allow an additional 7-10 business days for delivery.

 A: Fidelity will not charge you a fee for EFT or check requests; however, wire transfers may incur a Fidelity fee and a fee from the receiving bank.